 Looking into the future, LEGO is only going to get bigger and bigger, as a brand, and a juggernaut in the toy industry, so this piece of advice is really for self-preservation.
 If LEGO brings you joy, and can see yourself enjoying this hobby for decades to come, just think about how many future sets will be released in themes that you like, and think about whether you’ll have enough space to display them.

 I’ve also learned to be okay with not having a “complete” collection.
 I collect Creator Expert Cars but I’ve learned to find peace with not buying the Aston Martin and London Bus because they don’t strike my fancy, and I think they’re not that attractive.

 For most of us collectors, the unfortunate fact remains that we tend to rotate sets on display – to make space, we either part them out, or dismantle sets and place them inside ziploc bags that will make their way into storage in the off-chance that “one day, I’ll rebuild them once I have more space”.

 Spoiler warning: that day will never come, unless of course you decide to write a LEGO blog, and start a Retro LEGO Review series.

 I’m not saying close yourself off completely, but just be more future-minded, especially with evergreen themes that will be around forever.
 If you think 2021 is crazy for LEGO releases, imagine what 2022 and beyond will be.

 So I’d love to know, are there themes that you religiously collect, and are there themes that you used to buy, but have stopped?

-To be the first to hear about LEGO news straight in your inbox and for reviews on upcoming sets, subscribe via email, or you can also follow on Google News, and find me on social on Facebook, Twitter or Instagram!
-I also sporadically post videos on the Jay’s Brick Blog Youtube channel, so please subscribe if you can!
+To get the latest LEGO news and LEGO Reviews straight in your inbox, subscribe via email, or you can also follow on Google News, or socials on Facebook, Instagram (@jayong28), Twitter or subscribe to the Jay’s Brick Blog Youtube channel.

 Subscribe to receive updates on new posts & reviews!